t-mat/MinimalVst3HostForWindows/BUILD.md

 - Windows 11 (x64)

-Building the project with portable mingw
+Building the project with portable MinGW
 ----------------------------------------

+This method doesn't require any external development tools.

 ```bat
 cmd.exe